May 25, 2017

 I’m offering up the thought that your wardrobe might be brightened up quite a bit if you add a fun pair of shorts.
 These would bring a bit of pizazz to the most staid tee shirt:

 3. Maxi Dresses… A definite “it depends.”
 Don’t wear them so long that they drag on the ground, and you’re okay.
-I rarely see them in the city that they look “right,” (and don’t ask me to pinpoint what that means – the women wearing them just seem uncomfortable) but out on our patio/deck, they look lovely.
+I rarely see them in the city looking “right,” (and don’t ask me to pinpoint what that means – the women wearing them just seem uncomfortable) but out on our patio/deck, they look lovely.
 This is a case where you have to know yourself and do what’s best for you! (but please avoid the “I never went to the prom” look…)

 4. Ankle-wrap sandals.
 Well, these are cute as heck – especially those silver ones that look like a little jeweled cobweb!